-&lt;sup>13 The averages of selected variables over time are reported in Table A13 and Table A14 in the Online Appendix available at www.uva.nl/profile/t.homar.
+13 The averages of selected variables over time are reported in Table A13 and Table A14 in the Online Appendix.

 Table 4 reports the results on how recapitalizations affect banks' ability to raise different types of funding.
 The dependent variables are changes in the amount of funding sources weighted by total assets.
-In the year following a recapitalization banks attract significantly more deposits.
+In the year following a recapitalization, banks attract significantly more deposits.
+For each euro of injected equity a recapitalized bank attracts 1.15 euro of additional deposits.
+A positive effect of recapitalizations on deposits is also observed by Berger et al. (2014) on a sample of German banks between 1999 and 2009.
 The effect on other types of funding - interbank borrowing, senior long term debt and subordinated debt - do not appear to be significant.
-The effect that recapitalized banks attract more deposits is also observed by Berger et al. (2014) on a sample of German banks between 1999 and 2009.
+Banks with higher shortfall experience a drop in deposits and senior long term debt.